Thar0/oot/docs/audio/Z64_Audio_Formats.md

  - Sequence 0 uses IO ports to perform sound effects (`NA_SE_*` in `sfx.h`)
  - Sequence 1 is ambient/environment sounds, they change based on current area.
  - Sequence 2 is the Hyrule Field dynamic track switching
- - Sequence 109 is various cutscene effects, IO port 0 is used to communicate which effect to play ([list](https://github.com/MNGoldenEagle/oot/blob/3e298fa818569f9323138ec34f9e3127fa435b9f/src/audio/109_Cutscene_Effects.mus#L849-L865))
+ - Sequence 109 is various cutscene effects, IO port 0 is used to communicate which effect to play ([list](https://github.com/MNGoldenEagle/oot/blob/3e298fa818569f9323138ec34f9e3127fa435b9f/src/audio/109_Cutscene_Effects.mus#L849-L865) (TODO carry over to [the .seq in the repo](/assets/audio/sequences/seq_109.prg.seq)))

 These sequences are more like programs than part of the soundtrack.